Hygeia AnalyticsLogo

 Pesticide Enforcement and Fines in the Trump-Pruitt Era — Amazon Gets Hammered and Syngenta Skates After Poisoning People

-Posted on February 16, 2018 in Hygeia's Blog, Pesticides | 1,084 Views | Leave a response
+Posted on February 16, 2018 in Hygeia's Blog, Pesticides | 1,106 Views

 The pesticide enforcement news today is surreal.
 Reuters reports on February 15, 2018 that Amazon is paying a $1.2 million fine, because a third-party vendor offering pesticides on Amazon slipped in some foreign-made products not registered by the U.S. EPA.
 Clearly illegal, clearly a slip up, which Amazon corrected immediately, and forcefully, as clear in […]